 5. Have common friends

-Have some rules about friendships in your marriage and three sets of friends – yours, his and those who you know in common.
-Cultivate couple friends who can hang out with your spouse at times and you can go on double dates with.
+Have some rules about friendships in your marriage and three sets of friends – yours, his, and those who you know in common.
+Make couple friends who you can hang out with your spouse at times and you can go on double dates with.
 This can help you find a middle ground between personal space in a relationship and shared activities that serve as an opportunity to strengthen your bond.

 This will also reduce your dependence on your friends from the past or from work or personal social circle.
 A healthy marriage is one where you do not need to look outside for fulfillment so as we said before, try and develop a beautiful friendship within your marriage.